Do You Remove the Rind From Gouda? (Solved!)

 The general rule of thumb with cheese rind is that if it is partly or fully man-made, then don’t eat it.

-When it comes to traditional Gouda, the red rind is actually wax and, therefore, fully man-made.
+When it comes to traditional Gouda, the red rind is wax and, therefore, fully man-made.

 So yes, you should remove the rind on traditional Gouda.